nogibjj/Ramil-Individual-Project-2/README.md

 - **Linting**: Ensures code quality and Rust best practices.
 - The optimized binary is available as an artifact after each successful pipeline run.

-## Video Demo
+## Youtube Video
-For a quick demonstration and walkthrough of the CLI tool, watch this video: [YouTube Demo](https://youtube.com/link).
+For a quick demonstration and walkthrough of the CLI tool, watch this video: [YouTube video](https://youtu.be/JWNB-1dY3C0).

 ## Images